iliketrainz98/ffsounddetails/index.md

 2. Is the DCA (e.g. the `Band` Fader) **turned down/muted**?
 3. Is the **channel muted**?
 4. Are the **speakers turned on/plugged in**?
+5. (Drum Overheads and Keys Only) Is **phantom power switched on?**.
+This is needed to power the DI box.
+**Important: Mute the channel before turning on phantom power to avoid a large bang**

 If no signal is being detected, there is an issue with the source:
 1. Is the source **plugged in** (mic, instrument etc.) to the **correct channel**?